Fatimasayed75/itcs333-project/README.md

     - Reporting & Analysis
       - reports on room usage/popularity statistics

-  CSS :
-    - dark/light mode

   EXTRA :
+    - to know name from backboard/sis
     - rating system (stars)
     - Can enter as a guest?